sylvaticus/juliatutorial/language-core/custom-types.md

 Structures \(previously known in Julia as "Types"\) are, for the most \(see later for the difference\), what in other languages are called classes, or "structured data": they define the kind of information that is embedded in the structure, that is a set of fields \(aka "properties" in other languages\), and then individual instances \(or "objects"\) can be produced each with its own specific values for the fields defined by the structure.

-They are "composite" types, in the sense that are not made of just a fixed amound of bits as instead "primitive" types.
+They are "composite" types, in the sense that are not made of just a fixed amount of bits as instead "primitive" types.

 Some syntax that will be used in the examples: